Motor vehicle dealers can register vehicles (or transfer a vehicle's registration into their name) without having to pay duty if they are issued with:

 - demonstrating the vehicle to prospective purchasers.

-In addition to the acceptable uses of the above vehicles, a motor vehicle dealer may loan vehicles to charities if they are used for charitable purposes.
+Acceptable uses of the above vehicles include the loaning of vehicles to charities where they are used for charitable purposes.

 An exemption certificate remains in force for 12 months only and must be renewed annually.

 Complete the Application for a Motor Dealer's Duty Exemption certificate.
 A non-refundable fee applies.